 The plan lasts for 12 weeks and was created by Jennifer Vogelgesang Blake, a top trainer and strength coach at The Movement Minneapolis.

-Its emphasis is on perfect form on all three lifts before attempting any increase in loads, and it focuses especially on real strength achieved through a full range of motion, no cheating and rest at the bottom of a lift before the push in order to negate the stretch rebound.
+Its emphasis is on the perfect form on all three lifts before attempting any increase in loads, and it focuses especially on real strength achieved through a full range of motion, no cheating, and rest at the bottom of a lift before the push in order to negate the stretch rebound.

 Stay tuned to find out what this is all about and whether it is for you or not.

 Unapologetically powerful is for women who love weight training and want to get strong in the big compounds movements but also get functional strength for everyday life purpose.

 This program does not take much of your time, the workouts are pretty short, but intense and must be followed with a schedule for 12 weeks at least, much like any strength training program.

 This means this program is suitable for dedicated women who are not afraid of using heavy weights down the line and actually seek strength gains to lift more, in the gym and in life.

 If you are looking for a plan to just “tone up” your muscles and lose a little bit of weight along with it, this plan may not be the right choice for you.

 On the contrary, if you enjoy loading the barbell and see the progression in your strength gains, Unapologetically Powerful is for you.